 Coffee Bean Origin

 The origin of the beans is exactly what it sounds like, where your coffee beans were originally grown.
 The taste of the beans will be affected by everything from the altitude at which they were grown to the local climate during the growing season.
-Typically, coffee beans grown at higher altitudes are better quality, as they are less likely to be affected by excess heat and they grow at a slower pace.
+Typically, coffee beans grown at higher altitudes are better quality, as they are less likely to be affected by excess heat and they grow at a slower pace creating denser structures and more delicate flavour notes.
 Coffee beans which grow slowly at an ideal temperature are better equipped to withstand the heat they’ll encounter throughout the subsequent cultivation process.
 The more information provided about the origin of the beans likely means the more pride the farmers take in their work and the beans they produce.

 The Harvesting Process